commerceguys/intl/README.md

 Allows formatting numbers (decimals, percents, currency amounts) using locale-specific rules.

 Two formatters are provided for this purpose: [NumberFormatter](https://github.com/commerceguys/intl/blob/master/src/Formatter/NumberFormatterInterface.php) and [CurrencyFormatter](https://github.com/commerceguys/intl/blob/master/src/Formatter/CurrencyFormatterInterface.php).

-The amounts passed for formatting should already be rounded, because the formatters do not do any rounding of their own.

 ```php
 use CommerceGuys\Intl\Currency\CurrencyRepository;